prof3ssorSt3v3/mad9034/docs/deliverables/miniProject/exercise3.md

 5. **Submission:**

-- A photo of the Crazy 8s exercise with the voted idea AND
+- A photo of the Crazy 8s Part with the voted idea AND
 - A photo of the 3 screens where you developed the selected idea further

 ## Grading

-This exercise is graded as a PASS / FAIL
+This Part is graded as a PASS / FAIL

 ## Submission